-For students to receive the nationally-recommended amount of daily physical activity (i.e. at least 60 minutes per day) and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond physical education class.
+For students to receive the nationally-recommended amount of daily physical activity (i.e. at least 30 minutes per day) and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond physical education class.
 Niobrara Public School will encourage:

-- Classroom health education that will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spend on sedentary activities, such as watching television; - Opportunities for physical activity will be incorporated into other subject lessons; - When circumstances make it necessary for student to remain indoors and inactive for two or more hours, the students will be given periodic breaks during which they will be encouraged to stand and be moderately active (e.g. mad minutes); - School Administration will inform teachers and staff about opportunities to attend training on physical activity/physical education and the importance of modeling healthful habits for students; - Teachers will be able to access physical education/physical activity/nutrition resources via the Nebraska Action for Healthy Kids website and the Nebraska Department of Education PE Health website.
+- We provide physical education in all grades, and prohibits waivers, exemptions, and substitutions for physical education class time or credit (except for accommodations made for students with medical, cultural, or religious considerations). - Classroom health education that will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spend on sedentary activities, such as watching television; - Opportunities for physical activity will be incorporated into other subject lessons; - When circumstances make it necessary for student to remain indoors and inactive for two or more hours, the students will be given periodic breaks during which they will be encouraged to stand and be moderately active (e.g. mad minutes); - School Administration will inform teachers and staff about opportunities to attend training on physical activity/physical education and the importance of modeling healthful habits for students; - Teachers will be able to access physical education/physical activity/nutrition resources via the Alliance for a Healthier Generation website, the Nebraska Department of Education PE Health website and the Niobrara Public Schools Health & Wellness Curriculum.